dkm5000/GoAndGraph/README.md

 * following mathematical functions: sin(x), cos(x), tan(x), log(x), abs(x)
 * mathematical constants: pi, e

-The applications generates the graph as a bitmap image file that can be found in the Go&Graph installation directory.
+The application generates the graph as a bitmap image file that can be found in the Go&Graph installation directory.